aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/java-graphics-drawing/drawing-arcs/_index.md

 import com.aspose.psd.fileformats.psd.PsdImage;
 import com.aspose.psd.imageoptions.BmpOptions;
 ```

-These packages provide access to classes and methods needed for drawing arcs and saving images in various formats.
+These imports give you access to color definitions, drawing tools, image containers, and file‑saving options.

+## Step‑by‑Step Guide

-## Step 1: Set Up Your Java Project
+### Step 1: Set Up Your Java Project
-First, create a new Java project in your IDE (Integrated Development Environment) and import the Aspose.PSD for Java library.
-Ensure that the library is correctly referenced in your project's build path.
+Create a new Maven or Gradle project, add the Aspose.PSD JAR, and verify that the IDE resolves the imports without errors.

-## Step 2: Initialize Image and Graphics Objects
+### Step 2: Initialize Image and Graphics Objects
-Create an instance of `PsdImage` and `Graphics` to work with:
+Create a blank `PsdImage` canvas and a `Graphics` instance to draw on:

 ```java
 String dataDir = "Your Document Directory";
 // Initialize PsdImage object